Charles McGruder III: Early life and education

 Charles H. McGruder III was born in Bristol Township, Pennsylvania.
-In 1961, McGruder enrolled as a California Institute of Technology freshman, and was the second African American undergraduate at Cal Tech.
+In 1961, McGruder enrolled as a California Institute of Technology freshman, and was the second African American undergraduate at Caltech.
 McGruder received his Bachelor of Science in Astronomy from the California Institute of Technology.
 Soon after completing his Bachelor's program, he received his Ph.D. in Astrophysics from the University of Heidelberg, Germany in 1972.
 For his Ph.D., he wrote his dissertation in German, "Photometry in Centaurus", which "spotlighted how and where stars are born."
 After completing his doctoral studies in Germany, McGruder embarked on a journey across Africa.
 This adventure led him to a lectureship position at the University of Nigeria.
 He might have settled there for the long term, but a condition set by his future father-in-law altered his plans.
 McGruder had to return to the United States with his daughter if he wished to marry her.